nixos-asia/website/en/haskell-rust-ffi.md

 git add hello-haskell
 ```

-Now, `nix run .#hello-haskell` to build and run the haskell project.
+Now, you can run `nix run .#hello-haskell` to build and execute the Haskell project.

 {#merge-devshell}
-## Merge Rust and Haskell development environments
+## Merge Rust and Haskell Development Environments

-We created `devShells.haskell` in the previous section.
+In the previous section, we created `devShells.haskell`.
 Let's merge it with the Rust development environment in `flake.nix`:

 ```nix
 {